Charlotte of Mecklenburg-Strelitz: Marriage

-Queenship
+Queen consort

-Upon her wedding day, Charlotte spoke no English.
+Upon her wedding day, Charlotte spoke little English.
 However, she quickly learned the language, albeit speaking with a strong German accent.
 One observer commented, "She is timid at first but talks a lot, when she is among people she knows."

 Less than a year after the marriage, on 12 August 1762, the Queen gave birth to her first child, George, Prince of Wales.
 In the course of their marriage, the couple became the parents of 15 children, all but two of whom (Octavius and Alfred) survived into adulthood.

 St James's Palace functioned as the official residence of the royal couple, but the King had recently purchased a nearby property, Buckingham House, located at the western end of St James's Park.
 More private and compact, the new property stood amid rolling parkland not far from St James's Palace.
-Around 1762 the King and Queen moved to this residence, which was originally intended as a private retreat.
+Around 1762, the King and Queen moved to this residence, which was originally intended as a private retreat.
 The Queen came to favour this residence, spending so much of her time there that it came to be known as The Queen's House.
 Indeed, in 1775, an Act of Parliament settled the property on Queen Charlotte in exchange for her rights to Somerset House.
 Most of the couple's 15 children were born in Buckingham House, although St James's Palace remained the official and ceremonial royal residence.